JoshiReddy/nubra_product_intern_assessment/documentation/trade_playbook_feature_spec.md

 - User can deploy a strategy in paper trading mode.
 - UI must be intuitive and responsive (desktop + mobile).

-## Notes
-- Backend connection to live markets is out of scope for demo.
-- Mock engine provides quick simulation.